Sleep Apnea Diagnosis & Treatment

 Your doctor may also recommend a home-based sleep test with a portable monitor.
 The portable monitor records most of the same information as a PSG, including:

-After reviewing your results, your sleep specialist will work together with Dr. Stiles to determine the most appropriate treatment for your condition.
+After reviewing your results, your sleep specialist will work together with Drs.
+Stiles or Dr. Wilcox to determine the most appropriate treatment for your condition.

 Treatment